 Want to make a dual boot on Windows 7 and Windows 8 no matter which one is pre-installed?
 This post will show you how to make dual boot on Windows 7 and Windows 8.
 This post will show you how to dual boot Windows 7 and Windows 8 with ease?

-It is possible to install more than one operating system on the same machine, and we call this dual boot or multiple boot.
-Experienced users should have little or even no difficulties in doing this, but there are a part of people who have been or are being troubled by some problems during installation process.
-Therefore, in this post we will show users some tips and corresponding solutions to dual boot errors.
+It is possible to install more than one operating system on the same machine, and we call this dual boot or multiple boots.
+Experienced users should have little or even no difficulties in doing this, but there is a part of people who have been or are being troubled by some problems during the installation process.
+Therefore, in this post, we will show you some tips and corresponding solutions to dual boot errors.

 Dual Boot Windows 7 with Windows 8 Pre-installed